-Fig. 1 shows the total sea-ice area (SIA) forecasted for each day of December-January-February 2019-2020.
+Fig. 1 shows the total sea-ice area (SIA) forecasted for each day of December-January-February 2020-2021.
 We stress that SIA is not a very physical diagnostic, but it gives a first impression on how the forecasts behave.
 In this figure, we have also plotted for reference the sea-ice area from two observational references, the NSIDC-0081 product (Maslanik and Stroeve, 1999) and the OSI-401-b product (Tonboe et al., 2017).
-Two SIPN South forecasts based on dynamical coupled models appear to biased high at the time of initialization, similarly to last year.
+The behavior of the CNRM curve is due to post-processing applied to the raw forecast (V. Guemas, personal communication).